Lanza's

 Defunct restaurant in New York City, U.S.

 Lanza’s was an Italian restaurant in the East Village, Manhattan.
 It was opened in 1904 by Italian immigrant Michael Lanza in a tenement built in 1871.
 Lanza was rumored to have been a chef for Victor Emmanuel III of Italy.
-They closed in 2015.
-Eater reported it officially closed in 2017 after seizure by a marshal for non-payment of taxes.
-It is also said to have closed in 2016.
+It closed sometime between 2015 and 2017, reportedly after seizure by a marshal for non-payment of taxes.
 The former restaurant's murals, stained glass, and sign were retained by Joe and Pat's, a pizzeria that opened at the location in 2018.

 They were known to be a favorite of Lucky Luciano, Carmine “Lilo” Galante and Joseph “Socks” Lanza.

 Popular culture

 Lanza’s was a filming location for Woody Allen’s Manhattan Murder Mystery and Alan Parker’s Angel Heart.
 It also appeared in season 3, episode 3 of The Naked City.